wlongxiang/wlongxiang.github.io/_posts/2019-12-30-pyspark-groupby-aggregate-window.markdown

 ---
 layout: post
 comments: true
-title:  "Pyspark: groupBy, aggregate and window operations"
+title:  "Pyspark: groupby, aggregate and window operations"
 excerpt: "A simple tutorial on groupBy, aggregate and window operations in pyspark."
 date:   2019-12-30 9:00:00
 mathjax: true
 ---

-## What is `groupBy`?
+# What is `groupby`?
 The `groupBy` function allows you to group rows (observations in ML terms) which has same values of certain column(s).
 `groupBy` operation is almost always used together with aggregation functions.

-In spark, the `DataFrame.groupBy(*cols)` API, returns a `GroupedData` object, on which aggregation functions can be applied.
+In spark, the [`DataFrame.groupBy(*cols)`](https://spark.apache.org/docs/latest/api/python/pyspark.sql.html#pyspark.sql.DataFrame.groupBy) API, returns a `GroupedData` object, on which aggregation functions can be applied.
 Below is a list of builtin aggregations:

 - *avg, max, min, sum, count*